• Skip to primary navigation

 Treating Autoimmune Disease

-While the science related to the triggers, drivers and treatments of autoimmune disease is still evolving, and there is still so much researchers need to figure out and learn, a few things remain true.
+While the science related to the triggers, drivers, and treatments of autoimmune disease is still evolving, and there are still many unknowns, a few things remain true.

 There are stories upon stories of people managing their autoimmune symptoms by eating a gluten-free and anti-inflammatory diet.

-Dr. Susan Blum, author ofĀ The Immune System Recovery Plan, talks about how she healed her body from Hashimoto’s disease by eating gluten free and following a nutrient-dense diet.
+Dr. Susan Blum, the author ofย The Immune System Recovery Plan, talks about how she healed her body from Hashimoto’s disease by eating gluten-free and following a nutrient-dense diet.

-Andrea Beaman, a well-known holistic health expert, healed herself from thyroid disease through a gluten-free and nutrient-dense diet too.
+Andrea Beaman, a well-known holistic health expert, healed herself from thyroid disease through a gluten-free and nutrient-dense diet.

-Dr. Wahls adopted aĀ nutrient-rich, gluten-free, paleo diet and reversed her symptoms so much so that she was not only able to walk again, but also found the strengthĀ to takeĀ an 18-mile bike ride.
-She talks about her recovery in her bestselling book, The Wahls Protocol.
+Taking matters into her own hands, Dr. Wahls adopted aย nutrient-rich, gluten-free, paleo diet and reversed her symptoms so much so that she was not only able to walk again but also go on 18-mile bike rides.

 The list goes on and on of people sharing stories of how dietary changes helped them manage their autoimmune symptoms.

-If you are one of the millions of people suffering from an autoimmune condition, it couldn’t hurt to look at the food on your plate to help you manage your symptoms.
+If you’re one of the millions of people suffering from an autoimmune condition, it might be time to look at the food on your plate and assess how it might help you manage or “ameliorate” your autoimmune-related symptoms.

-Healing your gut, avoiding highly-inflammatory foods, and eating a whole foods, nutrient-dense diet, may help you manage your symptoms and even put your disorder into remission.
+Healing your gut, avoiding highly-inflammatory foods, and eating a whole foods-centered diet, may help you manage your symptoms and even put your disorder into remission.

-Taking out potentially harmful foods and adding in proven nutrient-dense foods just may be the key to treating and managing autoimmune diseases in the future.
-Regardless, a change in your diet may help you feel better, reverse disease in your body (like it did for Dr. Wahl’s), and/or put your symptoms into remission (like it did for me).
+Taking out potentially harmful foods and adding in proven nutrient-dense foods may be the key to treating and managing autoimmune diseases in the future.
+A positive change in your diet may help you feel better, reverse disease in your body (like it did for Dr. Wahl’s), and/or put your symptoms into remission (like it did for me).

-Remember, no one heals in a straight line, and you may not get instantĀ results upon going gluten free.
-Just as disease takesĀ years to manifest itself in your body, it can take years to reverse the damage.
+Remember, no one heals in a straight line, and you may not get instantย results upon going gluten-free.
+Just as a disease can takeย years to manifest, it can take years to reverse the damage.

-Filed Under: Celiac Disease, Gluten Free Information, Gluten Sensitive
+Filed Under: Celiac Disease, Gluten Intolerance, Gluten-Free News & Information, Health & Beauty

 Primary Sidebar